kragen/derctuo/spark-gap-logic.md

 Without the voltage gain, you can build such a relaxation oscillator with a single RC timing circuit with a spark gap in parallel with the capacitor.
-[Paschen's curve][0] has a minimum at one atmosphere at 327 V and 7.5 μm, tailing off to linear growth at 3.4 MV/m, so, for manual work, it might be expedient to work with some 4 kV and gaps of 1 mm.
-You can easily adjust the period of this oscillator by changing the RC time constant, although the arc ignites at somewhat imprecise times due in large part to the irregular availability of free so-called "seed electrons" at the cathode, provided by photoelectrons or background ionizing light and other particles.
+[Paschen’s curve][0] has a minimum at one atmosphere at 327 V and 7.5 μm, tailing off to linear growth at 3.4 MV/m, so, for manual work, it might be expedient to work with some 4 kV and gaps of 1 mm.
+You can easily adjust the period of this oscillator by changing the RC time constant, although the arc ignites at somewhat imprecise times due in large part to the irregular availability of free so-called “seed electrons” at the cathode, provided by photoelectrons or background ionizing light and other particles.

 [0]: https://en.wikipedia.org/wiki/Paschen%27s_law